soderluk/nirimgr/README.md

   where the `model` refers to the `Window` model when matching `"type": "window"`, `Workspace` model when matching `"type": "workspace"`, or the event model when listening on custom events.
 - Added in v0.7.0: Command to move a floating window to the edges of the screen `nirimgr floating move top 10`
+- Added in v0.8.0: New models that were introduced in Niri
+- Added in v0.9.0: Use launcher to choose which window to show from the scratchpad workspace, if there are more than one window.
+The launcher is configurable in the config.

 The rules are the same as the `window-rule` in Niri configuration.
 Currently we only match the window on a given title or app-id.
 Then specify which action you want to do with the matched window.
 In the example above, the gnome calculator